Michael Regin

-Michael Regin is an Indian professional footballer who plays as a defensive midfielder.
+Michael Regin is an Indian professional footballer who plays as a defensive midfielder for Kickstart in the I-League 3.

 Career

 Regin has played for Chennai City in the Chennai Super Division and the I-League.
 He made his professional debut for the club in the league on 14 January 2017 against Bengaluru FC.
 He came on as a 55th-minute substitute for Marcos Thank as Chennai City lost 2–0.

 He also represented Railways in the Santosh Trophy.

 Personal life

-He is the elder brother of Michael Soosairaj, who plays as an attacking midfielder for ATK Mohun Bagan.
+He is the elder brother of Michael Soosairaj, who plays as an attacking midfielder for Gokulam Kerala FC.